ovodkov-evgeny/console-app/README.md

 # MovieDB

-A small application that maintains a database of movies😊
+A small application that maintains a database of movies 😊